-Not just anyone can be from Toulouse.
-If you haven’t tried these 10 typical Toulouse specialities (and others from the South-West region) at least once in your life, there’s still time to catch up.
-To help you on your gourmet quest, we’ve compiled a list of these must-try dishes.
-And to make it even easier, we tell you where to find them.
+Are you new to the pink city, or have you been living in Toulouse for generations?
+You absolutely must try these 10 typical Toulouse specialities (and others from the South-West region).
+To help you on your quest, we’ve compiled a list of these must-try dishes and desserts.
+And to make it even easier, we’ll tell you where to find them in Toulouse.

-1. Cassoulet à la mode toulousaine, a delicacy that delights the South West
+1. Cassoulet à la mode toulousaine, a South-West delight

 📍 Chez Émile – 13, Place Saint Georges – 31000 Toulouse